begelb/MLCD/README.md

 ## System configurations

-Variable that are system specific or which we expect to be changed infrequently--such as learning rate and optimizer choice for the neural network--are specified in the ``` .txt ``` files located in the folder ```config``` and named by the corresponding system.
+Variables that are system specific or which we expect to be changed infrequently--such as learning rate and optimizer choice for the neural network--are specified in the ``` .txt ``` files located in the folder ```config``` and named by the corresponding system.
 With the exception of the Jupyter notebook, ```learn_decomposition.ipynb```, all computations use local copies of the training and testing datasets with paths specified in the configuration file.
 By default, the paths are specified with the provided data.

 The variable data_bounds specifies the domain of the data.
 The final decomposition of phase space is intersected with this domain.
 The set $[0, 1] \times [0, 1]$ should be written as $[0, 1, 0, 1]$.

 If threshold_prediction = True, then the result of the neural network is thresholded between $0$ and $K-1$ where $K$ is the number of labels.

 If weak_weight_share = True, then the network is constrained so that parallel hyperplanes correspond to weights that vary by *trainable* constant multiples, which are initialized all equal to one.
 If weak_weight_share = False, then these constant multiples are *not trainable* and thus remain equal to one throughout the duration of training.

+The parameter reduction_threshold is the proportional decrease of the training loss between the first and final epoch that must be observed in order to continue the computation to the step of obtaining the decomposition.
+If this criterion is not met, the training restarts (at different initial conditions).
+For example, setting reduction_threshold = 0.1 means that the training loss must decrease by 10% throughout the duration of training in order to continue.

 ## Alternative way to compute a single example
 As an alternative to the Jupyter notebook, it is possible to compute a single example using the file ``` single_example.py ```.